 Do you need to have previous Film/TV experience?
 Previous experience is not a requirement, as entry is audition based.

 Is there an online application form?
-No. Applications are made by post or by email.
+No. Applications are made by post or in person.
 Send us a cover letter stating why you want to do the course, your most recent CV, and Headshot.
 Application Fees can be paid by Cheque, Postal Order, or Bank Transfer.

 What if I can’t make the audition?
 If you are unavailable to audition we will accept Self-Tapes instead but it is always better to present in person if possible.